quasariumm/BUas_Intake/README.md

-# BUaS_Intake
+# Sorry, we're broke
-The intake game for BUaS.
+The intake game for BUas.
 Theme 'collect'

 ## Installation
 When cloning, please use the following command to make sure that the SFML submodule will be installed as well: `git clone --recursive https://github.com/quasariumm/BUas_Intake.git`